ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 For example, assume there is an External Authority FEA that provides identifiers for organizational entities in USA and Canada.
-The identifiers in the USA are unique, and the identifiers in Canada are unique, but there is no guarantee that a organizational entity in Canada won't be assigned the same number as a organizational entity in the USA.
-Upon registration of FEA as an Authority Identifier, it would be necessary to seperately register FEA-USA and FEA-Can to provide differentiation between the two sets of External Numbers.
+The identifiers in the USA are unique, and the identifiers in Canada are unique, but there is no guarantee that an organizational entity in Canada will not be assigned the same number as an organizational entity in the USA.
+Upon registration of FEA as an Authority Identifier, it would be necessary to separately register FEA-USA and FEA-Can to provide differentiation between the two sets of External Numbers.

 # Text Encoding of GLUE URIs {#text-encoding}